Sebukpor/multi-cancer-classification/README.md

 ---

 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project content cannot be clonned or downloaded without prior notice - see the [LICENSE](LICENSE) file for details.

 ## Contact
 For more information, reach out at: